 Example 3: Additional duties

 An employee has additional duties as a returning officer besides their main duties.
-Two records should be held for this employee and the data should be supplied to the LGPS administering authority as two lines of data.
+Two records should be held for this employee, and the data should be supplied to the LGPS administering authority as two lines of data.

 3. Sections